 Mortality rate is based on publicly available mortality tables for the specific country and is modified accordingly with estimates of mortality improvements, while future salary increases is based on the budgeted salary rate increase approved by the BOD.
 While the Bank believes that the assumptions are reasonable and appropriate, significant differences between actual experience and assumptions may materially affect the cost of employee benefits related to obligations.
-Employee turnover was assumed based on the multiple turnover experience rates with margins for fluctuations c.
-Recognition of deferred income taxes
+Employee turnover was assumed based on the multiple turnover experience rates with margins for fluctuations.

-As of December 31, 2021 and 2020, the present value of retirement obligation and fair value of plan assets of the Bank are disclosed in Note 19.
+As of December 31, 2022 and 2021, the present value of retirement obligation and fair value of plan assets of the Bank are disclosed in Note 19.